thefifthmatt/SoulsRandomizers/EldenRingRandomizer/README.md

 To use UXM, unpack and patch the game using UXM.
 Unpacking the game requires around 50 GB of disk space.

-UXM is only officially available in the [?ServerName?
-Discord server](https://discord.gg/mT2JJjx), pinned in #tools-and-resources channel.
+The recommended UXM version is [Elden Ring Selective UXM](https://www.nexusmods.com/eldenring/mods/1651).
 You should also make sure you can bypass EAC when you launch the game, or else Elden Ring with refuse to start with the modified exe.
 You can find guides for this online.

 Download the randomizer zip from the [Files tab](https://www.nexusmods.com/eldenring/mods/428?tab=files).
 It doesn't matter where you download it to do, because you will specify the game install path inside of it.
 Unzip it using "Extract here" in 7-Zip.